jph98/javascript/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces
+  - Use 4 spaces, not tabs

     ```javascript
     // bad